jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 - Loading icon when selecting screenshare?

-- Stop initial load if posts are already on page
+- Continue the NSFW push

-- Continue the anti-nudity push
+    - Due to limited API access, I'll have to come back to this
     - LiveStream image checking

 - Redo the app.js code (make a new version for this)